k21971/EvilHack/doc/evilhack-changelog.md

 - Include a few more races for boulder breaking chances
 - Small tweak to Draugr eating feedback
 - Prevent phasing in more areas of the Sanctum
+- Fix: unaligned priests were hostile to Draugr II